 Sperm preparation, if done correctly, can improve sperm quality.
 To achieve the best possible outcomes for our patients choosing IUI procedures, the andrology lab provides several sperm preparation services.
 Each of these techniques address different sperm quality problems.
 Once a diagnostic analysis is complete, your physician will determine the best sperm preparation for your unique situation.

 For Questions Or To Schedule

 Types of Sperm Preparation

-This technique removes the sperm from the semen and places it in an artificial fluid that can improve sperm motility, longevity and its ability to penetrate the egg.
+This technique removes the sperm from the semen and places it in an artificial fluid that can improve sperm motility, longevity, and ability to penetrate the egg.
 This procedure takes about 20 minutes after the semen is liquefied.
-Washing is the most helpful process to handle fragile sperm, such as frozen-thawed (cryopreserved) sperm and samples with antibodies (Anti-sperm antibody testing).
+Washing is the most helpful process to handle fragile sperm, such as frozen-thawed (cryopreserved) sperm and samples with antibodies (anti-sperm antibody testing).

-The density gradient separation is one of the most common sperm preparations ordered by physicians.
+Density gradient separation is one of the most common sperm preparations requested by physicians.
 Sperm are separated by putting the sample through two different concentrations of a colloidal solution.
-This concentrates the sperm with the best motility and separates them from those with poor or no motility.
+This concentrates the sperm with the best motility and separates them from those with little or no motility.

-This preparation also helps to reduce or eliminate the presence of white blood cells and other debris.
+This preparation also helps reduce or eliminate white blood cells and other debris.
 The procedure takes about one hour to complete.
-Occasionally, this technique cannot be used due to the ejaculate volume, sperm count and/or motility being too low.
-In such cases other techniques such as a sperm incubation may be used.
+Occasionally, this technique cannot be used because of the ejaculate volume, sperm count, and/or motility being too low.
+In these cases other techniques, such as sperm incubation, may be used.

-The sperm incubation enhances the motility of the sperm and the ability of the sperm to penetrate the egg.
-It also concentrates sperm and eliminates prostaglandins in the seminal fluid, which may cause intrauterine cramping.
+The sperm incubation helps the motility of the sperm and the ability of the sperm to penetrate the egg.
+It also concentrates sperm and reduces prostaglandins in the seminal fluid, which may cause intrauterine cramping.